Silvmike/anki-connect-spanish-cards/README.md

 # TODO

 - [x] Ask for a deck to put generated cards to
+- [x] Use external LLM to generate questions for QA multi-choice card
+- [x] Use https://github.com/pndurette/gTTS library and provide option to generate diffeent voices locally or use Google Translate TTS feature
 - [ ] Add support for other source and target languages
-- [x] Use external LLM to generate questions for QA multi-choice card
 - [ ] Document obtaining tokens for different services required to run the system
+- [ ] Document environment variables
-- [ ] Avoid duplicates
+- [ ] Avoid duplicates (use storage service)
-- [x] Use https://github.com/pndurette/gTTS library and provide option to generate diffeent voices locally or use Google Translate TTS feature

 # System requirements